 Spicy Hot Chocolate

 More of a dessert for grown-ups than a beverage, this hot chocolate mix is best served with a dash of liqueur and a dollop of whipped cream.
-Decorate the jar with a cinnamon stick wrapped in a red ribbon, and tape our printable recipe card to the lid.
+Decorate the jar with a cinnamon stick wrapped in a red ribbon.

 Saved by a Jar